-In general, heart failure is a condition that occurs when your heart isn’t pumping efficiently enough to keep you healthy.
-Your heart may pump even less efficiently when you’re doing physical activity or feeling stressed.
+If you have left-sided heart failure, it means your heart is not pumping enough blood out to your body.
+Your heart may pump less efficiently when you’re doing physical activity or feeling stressed.

 When it comes to diagnosing and managing these two types of heart failure, there are some similarities and some differences.
 Read on to find out what you need to know about systolic and diastolic heart failure.

-Systolic heart failure happens when the left ventricle of your heart can’t contract completely.
-That means your heart won’t pump forcefully enough to move your blood throughout your body in an efficient way.
+Systolic heart failure happens when the left ventricle of your heart cannot contract completely.
+That means your heart will not pump forcefully enough to move your blood throughout your body in an efficient way.

 It’s also called heart failure with reduced ejection fraction (HFrEF).